LedgeDash/ledgedash.github.io/index.markdown

 # Personal

 When I'm not working on a computer, I enjoy music, singing, gardening, and playing a few rounds of board games with friends and family.
+My [wife](https://www.smu.edu/cox/Our-People-and-Community/Faculty/Rowena-J-Gan) and I currently live in Dallas.